Esri/arcgis-maps-sdk-swift-toolkit/README.md

 ## Instructions

+### Standalone Components

+If you want to use a specific component in your project, you can copy and paste the source code directly into your project without using a the Swift Package Manager.

 ### Swift Package Manager

 1. Open your Xcode project.
 In the menu bar, select **File** > **Add Packages...**